 Soup is one of my favorite things to make.
 It’s an easy one-pot hearty lunch or healthy dinner choice that you can customize depending on what you have to hand.
 It’s a great recipe that the whole family will love, especially when served with crusty bread on the side.

-This Easy Vegetarian Chili is another way to load up on those veggies.
+This Easy Vegetarian Chili and this kid-friendly Alphabet Soup is another way to load up on those veggies.

 Don’t forget Mom’s Homemade Buns for dunking!

 - Oil: use canola oil or another neutral flavored oil.
 You can use olive oil or butter if you prefer, but the flavor will be slightly different.

 - Onion: onions have a great savory flavor, and they’re a bit sweet too once they have been sautéed as they caramelize slightly.